AyushSehrawat/anilist-man/README.md

 ## Why?

+`anilist-man` is a tool which can
 - Easily update progress in few steps
 - Remove the hassle of finding via search by chapter
-- Custom name for better user friendly and easier to navigate
+- Has custom name for better user friendly and easier to navigate

 ---